Yuskhosmith/chat-app/readme.md

 # Hello Reader
 This was created with the help of a tutorial ([link](https://youtu.be/F4nwRQPXD8w)).
 But their code isn't working for some reason, as of the time of writing - Django has never supported WebSocket connections using the runserver command out of the box.
 It has always required an additional server or middleware to handle WebSocket connections.

-This project uses Daphine instead of runserver.
+This project uses Daphne instead of runserver.
 Daphne is a production-ready ASGI server for Django, so it is designed to work with Django web applications.

 To start:
 ```sh